PrasanthPeddisetty/Firewall/README.md

 inbound,tdp,443,172.27.1.2,False
 ```

+## Performance
+The implementation takes O(log(n)) to add or delete entries.
+Also, it reduces the number of entries to compare with when `accept_packet` function is called.
+However, it still takes O(n) to query whether it accepts or not.
+Due to the 90 minutes time constraint, I was not able to reduce the query time to O(log(n)).
+Please see future optimization section for the detail of possible design.

 ## Observation
 #### Test
 Made sure a function works correctly for all the edge cases.
 First, since IP ranges from 0.0.0.0 to 255.255.255.255 and Port ranges from 0 to 65535, it tests the corner of each range works fine (`fw1.csv` and `test1.csv`).
 Second, it takes cases when duplicate IP ranges or Port ranges have different rules work fine (`fw2.csv` and `test2.csv`).